TechFaithArchitect/OnboardingV2/docs/components/DASHBOARD.md

 - **Stage Dependencies**: Navigate to stage dependency management
 - **Vendor Program Wizard**: Open vendor program onboarding wizard
 - **Component Library**: Navigate to component library

+These shortcuts, along with validation/messaging tabs, are encapsulated in the `onboardingAdminToolsPanel` child component to keep the main dashboard focused on orchestration.

 ## Design Decisions